 In certain research on the compatibility of couples and the importance therein, it is clear that for a couple to be considered happy at average, there has to be a minimum of 30% compromise.
 That means that for 24 hours, you will agree to do a few things you don’t particularly like, for your partner’s sake and solely for the sake of your relationship.

 Phonaphilia is a term made by joining phone and love to mean loving your phone too much.
 Have you ever been the third wheel on a date?
 Well, that’s how it feels when you spend all your time on the phone when with your partner.
-This toxic behavior is also known as phubbing.
+This toxic behavior and sign of disrespect is also known as phubbing.

 The overly sensitive babe